Wire Fraud Defense Lawyers

 In What Types of Cases Do Federal Prosecutors Pursue Wire Fraud Charges?

 Wire fraud charges are common in many different types of federal cases.
-Our federal defense attorneys have significant experience defending clients against wire fraud allegations in investigations, grand jury proceedings, and trials targeting substantive offenses such as:
+Our federal defense attorneys and white collar crime lawyers have significant experience defending clients against wire fraud allegations in investigations, grand jury proceedings, and trials targeting substantive offenses such as:

 Healthcare providers, telemedicine companies, testing laboratories, durable medical equipment (DME) suppliers, and other individuals and entities that bill Medicare, Medicaid, and other government benefit programs will often face wire fraud allegations in conjunction with allegations under the False Claims Act, Anti-Kickback Statute, and healthcare fraud statute.